-Our medium term planning develops the framework through the use of learning objectives that cover the needs of all the children in each year group.
-The medium term planning identifies the learning objectives, activities, assessment opportunities and differentiation for each unit of work.
-It also takes into account each pupil's PEP (Personal Education Plan) and termly targets.
-Medium Term planning is completed at the beginning of each term through consultation in team meetings that take into account each child's targets and needs for each unit of work.
+Our medium-term planning develops the framework through the use of learning objectives that cover the needs of all the children in each year group.
+The medium-term planning identifies the learning objectives, activities, assessment opportunities and differentiation for each unit of work.
+It also considers each pupil's PEP (Personal Education Plan) and termly targets.
+Medium Term planning is completed at the beginning of each term through consultation in team meetings that consider each child's targets and needs for each unit of work.